What is a Study Permit?

 Payment (Deposit or first-year tuition for SDS)

-During enrollment confirmation, international students (from one of the 14 SDS countries) will have the option to indicate how they would like to apply for their study permit processing, e.g.: SDS/non-SDS.
+During enrolment confirmation, international students (from one of the 14 SDS countries) will have the option to indicate how they would like to apply for their study permit processing, e.g. SDS or Non-SDS.

-After confirming enrollment, and based on the student’s response, you should receive an email in 3-5 business days (to both the registered email account and the NU Husky email) from Student Accounts with payment instructions.
+After confirming enrolment, you should receive an email in 5-10 business days (to both the registered email account and the NU Student email) from Student Accounts Canada with payment instructions.

 International students applying for a study permit through the non-SDS process are not required to pay the first-year tuition in advance.
 They will receive a deposit invoice for $500 CAD.